-Sara Ali Khan Reacts To The Fan Who Got Too Close: Wins The Internet!
+Sara Ali Khan Reacts To Fan Who Got Too Close: Wins The Internet!

 Sara Ali Khan is undoubtedly one of the most-loved actresses of her league.
 Recently, the Simmba actress has once again won the internet with her reaction to a fan, who tried to get too close.
-The disturbing video has been circulating on the social media platforms from the past few hours.
+The disturbing video has been circulating on social media platforms from the past few hours.

 In the video, the young actress who returned from New York is seen walking out of the Mumbai International Airport.
 A couple of fans walked up to Sara for a selfie, and the actress obliged.
 However, the last person who clicked the selfie got too close to the star and even tried to touch her inappropriately.
 Even though Sara Ali Khan gave him a stare initially, she calmly posed for the selfie later.